| |

 Smoke From Exhaust: White smoke may signify a coolant leak while black/blue smoke could mean internal engine damage – diagnose ASAP.

-If you notice any of these warning signs in between scheduled maintenance, have your car inspected and repaired immediately by a certified mechanic.
+If you notice any of these warning signs in between Car Maintenance Schedule, have your car inspected and repaired immediately by a certified mechanic.
 Waiting leads to heightened repair costs.

-Speaking of repairs, a trustworthy auto shop is key for major servicing.
+Speaking of repairs, a trustworthy auto shop is Basic for major servicing.
 So how do you find one?

 Choosing a Reliable Auto Shop